EvolvingLMMs-Lab/lmms-engine-mini/README.md

 ```

 ### Use rmpad
+Rmpad is a techniques to accelerate the training process by removing the pad.
+With it enabled, it will boost the training performance quickly.

+However, to use it, there are several restrictions:
+1. You have to enable flash-attention (Thus, QwenAudioEncoder is not supported yet)
+2. You have to build to rmsnorm for flash-attention from source

 To use rmpad, you should install flash-attn also.
 You can do it by
 ```bash
 python3 -m pip install flash-attn --no-build-isolation